octobercms/docs/help-troubleshoot.md

 - [Inspecting markup variables](#inspecting-markup-variables)
 - [Error page](#error-page)

-By default debug mode in October is turned *off*, this means detailed error information is not displayed and this can be useful for debugging and troubleshooting issues.
+By default detailed error reporting is turned *on* so it is helpful to see detailed error information which can be useful for debugging and troubleshooting issues.
+When this feature is turned off, when there is a problem in a page, a friendly error message will be displayed.

-To switch on debug mode, open the configuration file `config/app.php` and change the `debug` value to **true**.
+When development has ended, it is advised that you switch off debug mode, open the configuration file `config/app.php` and change the `debug` value to **false**.

     /*
     |--------------------------------------------------------------------------